<<Previous | Story Intro | Return to Stories | Next >>

 "And what do you seek?"

 "The Gift of Eternal life."
-First realized that the Gift had already been offered, or he and his friends would not be lying dead in the Waters of Life.
+First realized that the Gift had already been offered, or he and his friends would not be laying dead in the Waters of Life.
 This was a mere formality.
 The decision of whether or not to grant him the powers of The One was the only debate at this time, and there was nothing that she could say, or should say, about that point.
 She suspected, and kept the thoughts to herself, that whatever power was granted to him, would continue to grow in him.
 Daniel Jackson was The One.
 She knew it.
 She only had to wait until those who granted such requests recognized it as well.

 "For him alone?"